khast3x/khast3x.github.io/_posts/2019-05-26-h8mail-release.md

 The `-ch` or `--chase` option needs the number of email per target to *chase*, as well as the API key for hunter.io.

-You can chain usage of the *chasing* feature with API and local search, making it very powerful feature when targeting an organization.
+You can chain usage of the *chasing* feature with APIs and local search, making it a very powerful feature when targeting an organization.

 I might add search depths in a future version (launch a new *chase* with found related emails), but also considering nerfing it.